Paternalism and Deliberation: An Experiment on Making Formal Rules: Results

-\begin{result} Through deliberation, Choosers are thought to come closer to CAs' injunctive norm because deliberation is believed to reduce the number of boxes opened and CAs tend to believe that the average Chooser opens too many boxes (result \ref{undoresult1}). \end{result}
+\begin{result} On average, CAs believe that Choosers come closer to CAs' injunctive norm under deliberation because deliberation is believed to reduce the number of boxes opened and CAs tend to believe that the average Chooser opens too many boxes (result \ref{undoopentoomany}).
+This pattern supports a uniform shift in beliefs (story 2) rather than convergence toward CAs' individual norms (story 1), although the evidence depends in part on the grouping of treatments. \end{result}

-Section \ref{undopra8} in the Appendix reveals that forecast Chooser happiness is not significantly different between Once and Delay.
+Section \ref{undopra8} of the Appendix shows that forecast Chooser happiness does not differ significantly between Once and Delay.
 We do not report these results in the main text.